danieldk/jitar/README.markdown

 sentence per line), and will print the best scoring tag sequence to the standard output.
 For example:

-    $ echo "The cat is on the mat ." | java -cp dist/jitar.jar \
+    $ echo "The cat is on the mat ." | bin/tag lexicon ngrams
-      org.langkit.tagger.cli.Tag lexicon ngrams
     AT NN BEZ IN AT NN .

-A model based on the Brown corpus is included in models/brown.

 ## Release plan